tobek/laminae/14-nnp.md

 >
 > **Travel within the Cartography**
 >
 > The separation of laminae and cardinal worlds is preserved in the Cartography.
-I am lucky to have in my laboratory a gate to the coronation of Prince Uyik in his resplendent palace on the Elemental Plane of Mirrors.
-From that tableau, simpler teleportation efforts that only work within the same realm will only take one elsewhere in the Elemental Plane of Mirrors, while inter-planar transport will take one to any realm.
+I am lucky to have in my laboratory an aperture to the coronation of Prince Uyik in his resplendent palace on the Elemental Plane of Mirrors.
+From that tableau, simpler teleportation efforts that only work within the same realm will only take one elsewhere in the Elemental Plane of Mirrors, while inter-laminal transport will take one to any realm.
 However, no matter how one gets there, one will remain at the moment of the coronation of Print Uyik.
 >
 > TODO: plane of mirrors: https://1d4chan.org/wiki/Plane_of_Mirrors
 >
 > Teleportation within the Cartography is subject to the same hazards and inaccuracies a teleportation normally is, but the rate and severity of mishaps is notably increased.
 >
-> The only known way to move in time from within is to do some foolish action that creates a tear in reality, for example by placing a portable hole in a bag of holding.
+> The only known way to move in time from within is to do some foolish action that creates a tear in reality, for example by placing a TODO(remove IP)[portable hole in a bag of holding].
 This will fling the perpetrator and those near him to a random moment in time, but usually roughly in the same place.
 >
 > **Travel to the Cartography**
 >